Get Free Help with a Honey Bee Swarm

 (510) 898-6696

-One of our volunteers will take information and arrange for quick, safe, free relocation.
+One of our volunteers will take your information and arrange for quick, safe, free relocation.

 ACBA honey bee swarm removal services cover most of Alameda county and some of West Contra Costa County in the East Bay of the San Francisco Bay Area, including Alameda, Albany, Ashland, Berkeley, Castro Valley, Cherryland, Crockett, Dublin, El Cerrito, El Sobrante, Emeryville, Fairview, Fremont, Hayward, Hercules, Livermore, Newark, Oakland, Piedmont, Pinole, Pleasanton, Richmond, San Leandro, San Lorenzo, San Pablo, San Ramon, Sunol, and Union City.
 (For help outside of this area, see Swarm Resources in Neighboring Counties.)